NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 [Kit App Template](https://github.com/NVIDIA-Omniverse/kit-app-template/) enables  developers fine-tune their custom application needs based on Kit 106.2.

-Before getting started with the Kit template defined here, ensure your development environment meets the system requirements outlined in this document here \[LINK\].
+Before getting started with the Kit template defined here, ensure your development environment meets the system requirements outlined in this document [here](#system-requirements).

 1. Clone the Kit App Template repository using the following command:
    ```